AtomicLemon/flamecoin/README.md

 If you are testing something that can run on one machine, run with the -regtest option.
 In regression test mode, blocks can be created on-demand; see qa/rpc-tests/ for tests that run in -regtest mode.

-**DEBUG_LOCKORDER**

-Flamecoin Core is a multithreaded application, and deadlocks or other multithreading bugs can be very difficult to track down.
-Compiling with -DDEBUG_LOCKORDER (configure CXXFLAGS="-DDEBUG_LOCKORDER -g") inserts run-time checks to keep track of which locks are held, and adds warnings to the debug.log file if inconsistencies are detected.

-**Thanks To:**
-  - [Paul DeCarlo] For making the Tutorial on how to make an altcoin. (https://www.hackster.io/pjdecarlo/how-to-make-a-cryptocurrency-using-litecoin-v0-15-source-fb5e82)